CarlHentges/Intractable-problems-PDDL-Solver/PROJECT_CODE/README.md

-# Intractable-problems-PDDL-Solver (Team: Turings Little Helpers)
+# Intractable-problems-PDDL-Solver (Team: Turing's Little Helpers)
 ## Running the program

 The solver is run using ``python3 solveAll.py``